FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ![ ](https://harjit.moe/images/1502563327965.png)

-I apologise if this violates copyright, but this, the Konosuba typeface, may actually be the font.
-Link to the image: <https://harjit.moe/images/1502563327965.png>
+One of the typefaces used in the anime "Konosuba" is confirmed to be the font.
+Link: <https://harjit.moe/images/1502563327965.png>

 [^2082]K\*ngdom of Wolves (yes I find it cringe), alternatively Cai Lang Guo (Chinese: 豺狼國), transliterated script "`Rᚹ∂𠃌⦛⊄Ｇ ⊄7 ⧖⊄∢⊅叾б`", is a fictional country.
 English and Cantonese are spoken, and occasionally English is written in <a href="/archival/languages/tvb-fictional-languages.md#wolf-script">a one-to-one cipher of Latin</a>.
 It might actually be the Konosuba typeface.
 Despite its name, only one "wolf" inhabits the country, and that "wolf" is actually a German shepherd.
 The entrance to the K*ngdom of Wolves is marked by a sign which is abnormally close to a steep cliff.